KnowageLabs/Knowage-Documentation/functionalities-guide/registry/index.rst

 Analytical driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can filter values by using analytical driver.
+You can filter values by using analytical drivers.
 Add them during document creation using DRIVER tab.
 Registry template must contains FILTER tag.
 Below an example of configuration for a driver named "UNIT_SALES_AD" insisting on the column "UNIT_SALES".

 .. code-block:: xml
     :linenos: